-1. PURPOSE
+Α. PURPOSE

-This tab documents plans to prevent the spread of a Foreign Animal Disease (FAD) by quarantine and containment of designated animals, equipment, and personnel.
+This tab documents plans to prevent the spread of a Foreign Animal Disease (FAD) by guarantine and containment of designated animals, equipment, and personnel.

-2. SITUATION
+Α. SITUATION

-- a.
-Background.
-A major outbreak of a FAD could cripple for years North Carolina's agribusiness industry and those other businesses that depend on it.
+- 1. Background.
+North Carolina's agribusiness industry along with businesses who depend on it could be crippled for years with a major outbreak of a FAD in the state.
 Export and production would decrease.
 Businesses would fail.
 Tax revenue generated directly and indirectly would diminish dramatically.
-The State's ability to export that type of livestock would virtually end for three to five years.
+The State's ability to export that type of livestock or products derived from livestock, would virtually end for three to five years.
 And, if the disease spreads to other states, it could have a devastating impact on the United States' ability to compete in the global marketplace.
-If the disease is zoonotic, then the threat to human health and well-being would greatly increase the socio-economic impact and the response and recovery resource requirements. - b.
+If the disease is zoonotic, then the threat to human health and well-being would greatly increase the socio-economic impact and the response and recovery resource requirements. - 2.
 Current.
 A FAD incident in incident has occurred and a premise is under investigation due to animals showing signs consistent with a FAD infection in NC and is classified by the NC Department of Agriculture and Consumer Services (NCDA&CS) State Veterinarian (SV) as "Highly Suspect" or "Confirmed".
 Significant portions of the State's susceptible animal population are threatened.
-Depending on the extent of the outbreak, quarantine may be required for a single farm/premises, several farms/premises, an entire county, several counties, or the entire state.
+Depending on the extent of the outbreak, quarantine(s) may be required for a single farm/premises, several farms/premises, an entire county, several counties, or the entire state.